Monitoring vs. profiling in production

 What a modern monitoring/profiling tool for production environments should be

-StackImpact is a production profiler and monitor for Go language, which we can look at as one way of how profiling on production environments could be implement.
-Here is how for example it presents the CPU hot spots for a production Golang application.
+StackImpact is a production profiler and monitor for Go, which we can look at as one way that profiling in production environments could be implemented.
+For example, here is how it presents the CPU hot spots for a production Golang application.